Tax rates 2023/24

 If you've answered yes, and you and your partner were born on or after 6 April 1935, then you may be entitled to the marriage tax allowance.
 This allows couples to transfer a proportion of their personal allowance between them.

 Alternatively, if one of you was born before 6 April 1935, you can get a different married couple's allowance, which is also available to civil partners.
-See the Government's married couple's allowance calculator to see exactly what you'll get.
+See the Government's married couple's allowance calculator to check your eligibility and see exactly what you'll get.

 Since April 2016, savings providers have paid you your interest tax-free, and the personal savings allowance (PSA) has come into play.
 The PSA means every basic-rate taxpayer can earn £1,000 interest a year without paying tax on it.
 Higher-rate payers get a £500 allowance, and additional-raters don't get an allowance.